melvinchun/avantica_challenge/README.md

 # Getting Started

 Are you ready to play?
 This is a small drag and drop puzzle game where the logo from Zoovu has been cut into pieces and needs to be fixed.
-For this project development the following tools where used:
+For this project development the following tools were used:

 - ReactJS
 - Typescript